HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 * Laser fees can be paid in cash into a box near the laser, using the payment terminal in the snackspace or from your member balance at[ the members' system laser page](https://members.hacman.org.uk/equipment/laser).
 * If you owe the laser fund money or have some credit (e.g. have paid with a £10 note and only used £3) record your balance at the back of the log book.

-(insert picture of time elapsed and blue book)
+(insert picture of time elapsed screen and blue book)

 ### **Things to not worry about**